Frequently Asked Questions

 What is the source of money for the Fund?

-The Fund receives donations from the Miller family, devoted individual friends, followers, and some organizations with interest in providing these experiences for adults with special needs.
-Many have contributed through donations made during a Special Missions month at Sanibel Community Church.
+The Fund receives donations from the Miller family, devoted individual friends, followers, and some community organizations with interest in providing these experiences for adults with special needs.
+Many have contributed through donations made at Sanibel Community Church.
 Others have contributed through the Missions Committee of Captiva Chapel By the Sea.
 The Sanibel-Captiva Lions Club has provided an annual contribution for camper scholarships.